semaphoreci/docs/docs/ci-cd-environment/job-isolation.md

 In order to rotate instances and guarantee a clean environment for every job, we use the [AWS CLI][aws cli] to instruct the [auto scaling][autoscaling] group to terminate that EC2 instance once the agent shuts down.
 AWS will then replace that same EC2 instance with a new and clean one, and a new agent will start up.

+!!! info "EC2 instance rotation"
-One important thing to keep in mind here is that rotating AWS EC2 instances is not as fast as rotating docker containers.
-Therefore, to obtain the same level of availability, a pool containing a larger number of agents would need to be used.
+    Keep in mind that rotating AWS EC2 instances is not as fast as rotating Docker containers.

 [agent-aws-stack]: https://github.com/renderedtext/agent-aws-stack
 [disconnect-after-job]: ../configure-self-hosted-agent#disconnect-after-job